 8. Do you currently work with any of our competitors?

-You need to that who does the SEO agency currently have on their books?
+You need to be aware of who the clients the SEO agency currently have on their books.
 Having other clients in your industry is good as it may mean the agency knows what works/doesn’t work in that industry, and they have a good network of resources for your industry.

 9. What do you know about our industry?

-You want an SEO agency who has at least some experience in your industry.
-They don’t need to specialize in; they need to specialize in SEO and have a good knowledge of what works well in your industry plus the right kind of writers and networks to be able to create and place good content relevant to your industry.
+You want an SEO agency that has at least some experience in your industry.
+They need to specialize in SEO and have good knowledge of what works well in your industry plus the right kind of writers and networks to be able to create and place good content relevant to your industry.

-If the SEO agency does have other clients in your industry, chances are they are going to have a good network of partnerships and assets which will be beneficial to your company too.
+If the SEO agency does have other clients in your industry, chances are they are going to have a good network of partnerships and assets that will be beneficial to your company too.

 10. How often will we be having meetings?

-Some agencies will do a weekly catch-up call.
-Others may speak with you once per month.
+Some agencies will do a weekly catch-up call while others may speak with you once per month.
 Some may just get on with it and ping you an email/report on an ad hoc basis.
 You can guide them on this and explain how much you would like to be kept in the loop.

 With some efficient tools, the agency can map out all of the tasks and then give you access so you can see what’s going on.
-That way, you’ll need fewer meetings and still get full transparency on work in progress.
+Consequently, you’ll need fewer meetings and still get full transparency on work in progress.